 - instruct the physical layer to transmit a preamble with the number of repetitions required for preamble transmission corresponding to the selected preamble group (i.e., numRepetitionPerPreambleAttempt) using the selected PRACH corresponding to the selected enhanced coverage level, corresponding RA-RNTI, preamble index or for NB-IoT subcarrier index, and PREAMBLE_RECEIVED_TARGET_POWER.

+- if the UE is in a MF cell:

+- instruct the physical layer to transmit a preamble using the selected MF-sPRACH, corresponding RA-RNTI, preamble index and PREAMBLE_RECEIVED_TARGET_POWER.

+- the transmission of the preamble is conditioned by the channel access procedure [2, 15.2.1].
+If the channel access procedure fails, the UE will not increment PREAMBLE_TRANSMISSION_COUNTER by 1 in the following procedures.

 - else:

 - instruct the physical layer to transmit a preamble using the selected PRACH, corresponding RA-RNTI, preamble index and PREAMBLE_RECEIVED_TARGET_POWER.